 cyanobacteria - Very specialized acellular organisms classified as blue-green algae.
 Cyanobacteria can photosynthesize, making their own food from sunlight.
 They are exceptionally tough organisms, able to colonize and survive in harsh environments.

-Dead man - an anchor board buried deep in snow to secure sledge or night span.
+Dead man - an anchor board buried deep in snow to secure sledge or night span of sled dogs.
 Br.

 desert - An area where there is little moisture due to there being little precipitation is low and evaporation is high.
 Precipitation usually is less than 25 centimetres a year (10 inches).
 Large deserts include the Sahara Desert in Northern Africa or the continent of Antarctica.